 Anyway, not wearing a mask today may relegate you to second-class status in the mind of the mask-wearer.
-Soon, though, there will be the officially tested versus the officially non-tested, or more specifically, the officially positive-tested versus the officially negative-tested.
+Soon, though, there will be the officially tested versus the officially non-tested, or more specifically, the officially positive-tested versus the officially negative-tested, meaning those who have antibodies to the coronavirus versus those who don't.
 One will be permitted to go about a normal kind of life while the other will have to remain in lockdown.
 Eventually testing will become compulsory and the documentation that you have been tested loaded onto your cellphone or your favorite social media platform.
 And it won't necessarily be just one test.
 You will actually have to be tested again and again until you have the antibodies necessary for your promotion into the ranks of the immune.
 In fact, if you keep failing to test positive, the number of tests you must take will become theoretically infinite in number and the intervals between them infinitesimally shorter because our whole society by then will have gone totally insane with OCD and anxiety.
-You have to test positive before you can go anywhere or do anything!
+You have to have antibodies before you can go anywhere or do anything!

 Finally there will be the vaccinated versus the non-vaccinated.
 The vaccinated will carry around with them a virtual list of all of the vaccinations they have received to date.
 They will also receive minute-by-minute alerts for all of the new vaccines that are coming on the market and available right now so don't wait to get yours because you deserve it!
 And yes, vaccinations and vaccines are plural here because why stop with just one brand?
 It can't hurt to have all of them, right?
 Anyway, make sure you carry your VaxPort with you everywhere you go, for only it will open doors for you.
 Or insert your chip-card into the reader for entry.
 Or allow the scanner at the door a look at your QR code.
 Or how about this: a ubiquitous advertisement-slash-public-service-announcement featuring a twenty-first-century Karl Malden who commands you: "The Vax-I-Dee App--don't leave home without it!"
 Meanwhile, the unvaccinated can't leave home with or without anything because their Crazy-Eyes Governor has posted the vaccination police outside their doors, forbidding them to leave forever.
 Here's a better idea, though: Once you're vaccinated, you should just get a tattoo as a kind of reverse scarlet letter signaling your elevated status.
 Only don't make it a letter.
 Make it a star.
 On your belly.
 Like a Sneetch.
 There's your proof.